ChoiShio/ChoiShio.github.io/about.md

 - \[2018.11.16\]  The 3rd Prize at the 7th Proposal Contest of General Elective Subjects [link](http://wholeperson.sogang.ac.kr/front/boardlist.do?bbsconfig=1){:target="_blank"}

 #### KAIST
-- \[2024.03.02\]  The 1st place in for the Technical Committee on Architectural Acoustics student paper award for the December Sydney meeting
+- \[2024.03.02\]  The 1st place in the Technical Committee on Architectural Acoustics student paper award for the December Sydney meeting

-## Journal & Conference
+## Publications
 #### International Conferences
 - **<U>Dayun Choi</U>**, Jung-Woo Choi*, "Target sound extraction on reverberant mixture," Program of the 185th Meeting of the Acoustical Society of America (Acoustics 2023), Sydney, Australia, Dec, 2023. [link](https://doi.org/10.1121/10.0023494){:target="_blank"}